Object-level Geometric Structure Preserving for Natural Image Stitching: Abstract

 \section{Abstract}

-The topic of stitching images with globally natural structures holds paramount significance.
-Current methodologies exhibit the ability to preserve local geometric structures, yet fall short in maintaining relationships between these geometric structures.
-In this paper, we endeavor to safeguard the overall, OBJect-level structures within images based on Global Similarity Prior, while concurrently mitigating distortion and ghosting artifacts with OBJ-GSP.
-Our approach leverages the Segment Anything Model \cite{sam} to extract geometric structures with semantic information, enhancing the algorithm's ability to preserve objects in a manner that aligns more intuitively with human perception.
-We seek to identify spatial constraints that govern the relationships between various geometric boundaries.
-Recognizing that multiple geometric boundaries collectively define complete objects, we employ triangular meshes to safeguard not only individual geometric structures but also the overall shapes of objects within the images.
-Empirical evaluations across multiple image stitching datasets demonstrate that our method establishes a new state-of-the-art benchmark in image stitching.
-Our implementation and dataset is publicly available at \url{https://github.com/RussRobin/OBJ-GSP}
+The topic of stitching images with globally natural structures holds paramount significance, with two main goals: pixel-level alignment and distortion prevention.
+The existing approaches exhibit the ability to align well, yet fall short in maintaining object structures.
+In this paper, we endeavour to safeguard the overall OBJect-level structures within images based on Global Similarity Prior (OBJ-GSP), on the basis of good alignment performance.
+Our approach leverages semantic segmentation models like the family of Segment Anything Model to extract the contours of any objects in a scene.
+Triangular meshes are employed in image transformation to protect the overall shapes of objects within images.
+The balance between alignment and distortion prevention is achieved by allowing the object meshes to strike a balance between similarity and projective transformation.
+We also demonstrate that object-level semantic information is necessary in low-altitude aerial image stitching.
+Additionally, we propose StitchBench, the largest image stitching benchmark with most diverse scenarios.
+Extensive experimental results demonstrate that OBJ-GSP outperforms existing methods in both pixel alignment and shape preservation.
+Code and dataset is publicly available at \url{https://github.com/RussRobin/OBJ-GSP}.